 The Future of Organisational Development: Why Aren’t We Embracing New Ways of Working?

-Firstly, I love my work, and most of the time, I get to walk with extraordinary individuals, those rare few that dare to lead and embody the work of modern leadership pioneers, like Brene Brown.
-What I am still surprised about is, how rare this mindset is amongst our leaders and more importantly, our Human Resource and learning and development communities.
+Most of the time, I get to work with extraordinary individuals, those rare few who dare to lead and embody the work of modern leadership pioneers, like Brene Brown.
+However, I am still surprised by how rare this mindset is amongst our leaders, and more importantly, our Human Resources and learning and development communities.

 Here are the eight questions:

-Experimented with and have autonomous agile teams up and running?
+Have you experimented with and have autonomous agile teams up and running?

-Moved away from behavioral and self-rated assessments to formative developmental approaches?
+Have you moved away from behavioral and self-rated assessments to formative developmental approaches?

-Using digital culture instruments that have rapid feedback cycles?
+Are you using digital culture instruments that have rapid feedback cycles?

-Have an organisational culture playbook?
+Do you have an organisational culture playbook?

 Out of the forty or so professionals present, only a single person put their hand up for one thing.
 So, out of a total of a possible 320 points between everyone in the room, the total was just one.